abisxir/alasgar/README.md

 ![](docs/files/light-moves.gif)

 If you run the code, light is going to move around the cube.
-As you see in the code we used a anonymous function to change light's position.
+As you see in the code we used an anonymous function to change light's position.
 You can define a function and use it, here.
 Feel free to play with nim features.
+As you see we directly access transform component from script component.
+Each entity has a transform component, all other components have a pointer to it.
+Entity also have a pointer to transform component.

 Rotation